lifeisafractal/hw_stereo_to_mono/README.md

 There is also an extra pad for a divider on the mixer output that can be used to further lower the volume of the output.
 In general this should be left unpopulated.

+A combination footprint was created allowing for either through hole or 0603 SMD resistors to be used.

 # License
 The hardware is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).